 If you have a Long-Term Care Insurance policy, the buyer pays a pre-set premium.
 The policy then pays for the services you need, when you need them (subject to the policy terms, up to its coverage limits).
 On occasion, if the assumptions used to price the policy prove wrong, the insurance company can increase your premiums beyond the pre-set amount, but only on all policies in the same policy series and only within the state’s regulatory requirements.
 Typically, you are not expected to pay premiums while you receive long-term care.

-Eligible participants, their spouse and other family members who are approved for and purchase Long-Term Care Insurance through ACSIA Partners are eligible for discounted premiums.
-The premium amount will vary depending on your age and the options you choose.
+Eligible employees and their spouse/domestic partner who are approved for and purchase long-term care insurance through ACSIA Partners are eligible for discounted premiums*.
+The premium amount varies depending on your age and the options you choose.

 Because premiums are based on your age and health, the younger you are, the lower your premiums.
 Premiums typically increase 8-10% each year a person waits to buy coverage.
 As we age, medical conditions may prevent us from being eligible for coverage.

 When you purchase Long-Term Care Insurance, you are buying a pool of dollars from which you can pay your long-term care expenses.
 The pool of dollars for your care is based on your benefit period multiplied by your daily or monthly benefit amount.
 For example, a 3-year policy with a $150 dollar a day benefit equates to a $164,250 pool of money.

 In this case you will have $164,250 available for reimbursement of your long-term care expenses.
 Your Pool of Money can be used to pay for things like In-Home Healthcare, Adult Day Care, Assisted Living, or a Nursing Home Facility.
 Your long-term care specialist will help you determine the benefit that is right for you.
 (Review the policy for details of coverage under the policy, exclusions and limitations, what you must do to keep your policy in-force and what would cause your policy to be discontinued.)